BradleyMatera/CheeseWizz/README.md

 - **Responsive Design**
   Utilized Tailwind CSS for a responsive and modern UI design, ensuring a consistent look across different devices and screen sizes.

+#### Shader System Details

+The CheeseWizz project implements a visually appealing shader background using Three.js and React Three Fiber.
+This creates an immersive and dynamic user experience.
+The shader system consists of several key components:

+##### Fragment Shader (`FragmentShader.jsx`)

+The fragment shader is responsible for rendering the starry plane effect.
+It includes:

+- **Uniforms**: `uTime` and `iResolution` for time and resolution.
+- **Constants**: Various values like `pi`, `tau`, `planeDist`, `furthest`, and `fadeFrom`.
+- **Functions**:
+  - `aces_approx`: Approximates ACES tone mapping.
+  - `offset`, `doffset`, `ddoffset`: Calculate plane offsets.
+  - `alphaBlend`: Blends colors based on alpha values.
+  - `pmin`, `pmax`, `pabs`: Smooth minimum, maximum, and absolute value calculations.
+  - `star5`: Calculates distance to a 5-pointed star shape.
+  - `palette`: Generates color palettes.
+  - `plane`: Calculates plane color and alpha.
+  - `color`: Main function for fragment color calculation.

+Credits: Shane (https://www.shadertoy.com/view/MfjyWK), with additional functions from Matt Taylor and Inigo Quilez.

+##### Star Shader (`StarShader.jsx`)

+Sets up the Three.js scene and applies the custom shader material:

+- Uses `shaderMaterial` from `@react-three/drei`.
+- Updates `uTime` uniform on each frame.
+- Renders `ShaderPlane` inside a full-viewport `Canvas`.

+##### Shader Background (`ShaderBackground.jsx`)

+Similar to `StarShader.jsx`, but used specifically for the background effect:

+- Updates `uTime` uniform on each frame.
+- Renders `ShaderPlane` in a full-viewport `Canvas`.

+##### Custom Shader Material (`CustomShaderMaterial.jsx`)

+Creates a custom shader material:

+- Uses `shaderMaterial` from `@react-three/drei`.
+- Imports vertex and fragment shaders.
+- Sets the material to be transparent.

+##### Vertex Shader (`VertexShader.jsx`)

+Transforms the vertices of the plane geometry:

+- Passes UV coordinates to the fragment shader.
+- Transforms vertex positions using projection and model-view matrices.

+These shader components work together to create a dynamic, starry background effect that enhances the visual appeal of the CheeseWizz application.

 ## 📂 Project Structure

 ### 📦 Models